 Black History Month provides a fantastic opportunity to celebrate the successes and achievements of Black people and recognise their outstanding contributions to British life and around the world.
 It was originally founded to recognise the contributions that people of African and Caribbean backgrounds have made to this country over many generations.

-The substantial involvement of Black people are often overlooked or ignored.
+The substantial involvement of Black people is often overlooked or ignored.
 One such example is the many brave Black servicemen who served in the World Wars, from those grappling in the mud of the Western Front, to the valiant Caribbean pilots and aircrew in the Second World War, and the heroes who fought further afield in places such as Burma.
 Another is the efforts made by Black nurses, particularly those of the Windrush generation, who helped to build our National Health Service from its inception after the war; a profession that is now led by a Black woman, Professor Dame Donna Kinnair DBE, Chief Executive and General Secretary of the Royal College of Nursing (RCN).

+Although progress has been made in recognising and valuing how Black people have shaped our history and society, the pursuit of race equality still faces many challenges and there is, therefore, still much to do.
 October is a chance to look back at our shared history, whilst also looking to the future and being open and honest about what more needs to be done.

 You can find out more and get involved with our programme of events and initiatives below.